 The development of immunotherapies, particularly those blocking the immune checkpoint PD-1/PD-L1, has revolutionized lung cancer treatment.
 Paradoxically, the mechanisms of action of PD-1/PD-L1 blockade are still incompletely understood and only a subset of patients responds to immune checkpoint blockade (ICB).
 PD-L1 expression on both infiltrating immune cells and/or tumor cells can be predictive for therapeutic success of ICB, suggesting that multiple mechanisms for T cell suppression involving PD-L1 expression on different compartments exist.
 We are trying to understand what antigen presenting cell types are involved in mediating responses to ICB; whether the mechanisms of action require antigen presenting cell/T cell interactions in the draining lymph nodes or at the tumor site; and what stages of T cell differentiation/maturation are targeted.

-Barbara Maier studied molecular biology at the University of Vienna and obtained her PhD from the Medical University of Vienna, working on deciphering the role of type I interferon in pulmonary inflammation under the mentorship of Prof. Sylvia Knapp.
-She focused on bacterial infections in the lung and peritoneum and protective or detrimental roles of inflammatory mediators therein.
-Next, she continued her training as a postdoctoral fellow in the laboratory of Prof. Miriam Merad at the Icahn School of Medicine at Mount Sinai in New York.
-There, she has gained extensive knowledge about human tumor immunology and myeloid components of tumor immune-suppression.
-In her main work, she uncovered a regulatory module expressed in dendritic cells in human non-small cell lung cancer patients, functionally validated multiple of these regulatory molecules, and showed that modulating the regulatory program in dendritic cells leads to improved tumor control.
-Barbara Maier started building her own research program as a principal investigator at CeMM in January 2021.
-Her lab at CeMM is focusing on tumor immunology and specifically on the dynamics of antigen-presenting cell/T cell interactions in the tumor microenvironment and how tumor-associated antigen-presenting cell phenotypes shape tumor-directed T cell responses.
+Barbara Maier studied molecular biology at the University of Vienna and obtained her PhD from MedUni Vienna, working on deciphering the role of type I interferon in pulmonary inflammation under the mentorship of Professor Sylvia Knapp.
+She focused on bacterial infections in the lung and peritoneum and the protective or detrimental roles of inflammatory mediators therein.
+She then continued her training as a postdoctoral fellow in the laboratory of Professor Miriam Merad at the Icahn School of Medicine at Mount Sinai in New York (USA).
+There, she gained extensive knowledge of human tumor immunology and myeloid components of tumor immune suppression.
+In her main work, she uncovered a regulatory module expressed in dendritic cells in human non-small-cell lung cancer patients, functionally validated multiple of these regulatory molecules, and showed that modulating the regulatory program in dendritic cells leads to improved tumor control.
+Barbara Maier joined CeMM as a principal investigator in January 2021.
+Her lab focuses on tumor immunology and specifically on the dynamics of antigen-presenting cell/T-cell interactions in the tumor microenvironment and tumor-draining lymph nodes and how tumor-associated antigen-presenting cell phenotypes shape tumor-directed T-cell responses.